sacktock/EDVAM-models/README.md

 This research follows on from the previous work conducted by the authors of the EDVAM dataset.
 Please look at their [[GitHub]](https://github.com/YunzhanZHOU/EDVAM) and refer to their most recent [[Paper]]() for details about the data collection and format.

 ## Files
-- **LSTM_classifier** a reimplementation of the predictive model outlined in the most recent [[Paper]]() mentioned above.
+- **LSTM_classifier.ipynb** a reimplementation of the predictive model outlined in the most recent [[Paper]]() mentioned above.
-- **LSTM_seq_pred** a simple RNN regression model that predicts the user's point of gaze data and camera configurtion data from a history of past data.
+- **LSTM_seq_pred.ipynb** a simple RNN regression model that predicts the user's point of gaze data and camera configurtion data from a history of past data.
-- **RNN_seq2seq** a sequence to sequence RNN regression model that predicts future trajectories of user point of gaze data and camera configurtion data from a history of past data.
+- **RNN_seq2seq.ipynb** a sequence to sequence RNN regression model that predicts future trajectories of user point of gaze data and camera configurtion data from a history of past data.
-- **RNN_GAN_seq2seq** a similar sequence to sequence RNN regression model trained with "Professor Forcing" - a training scheme for RNN based on the GAN framework.
+- **RNN_GAN_seq2seq.ipynb** a similar sequence to sequence RNN regression model trained with "Professor Forcing" - a training scheme for RNN based on the GAN framework.
+- **report.pdf** a report paper to accompany the project.

 ## Experiments and Results
 Please refer to the jupyter notebooks and the accompanying report for an overiview of the experiments and results conducted for this project.